Canadian Girls 2016 Olympic Soccer Roster

-“If you are good enough to be on the Olympic Soccer team you are good enough to play, and you should” says the Canadian Girls Olympic Soccer Coach who has started 17 of the 19 girls on the roster before the semi-finals round, and all girls have played at least some — yes, the entire roster — before the semi-final round against Germany.
-One could say that part of this strategy comes from a socialism mindset, that everyone is equal which is a very nice and cute touch, but at the Olympics, winning is everything and losing means you can’t go home with gold – so the stakes are high and it is a risky move on the coach’s part, although the coach probably thinks that it is the right way and only way.
+During the Canadian versus France soccer game My Update Web at the Rio de Janeiro, Brazil 2016 Olympic Games, the sports announcers said that Canadians had played every single player during the Olympic Games thus far.
+Let’s talk about this, shall we?
+“If you are good enough to be on the Olympic Soccer team, you are good enough to play, and you should,” says the Canadian Girls Olympic Soccer Coach who has started 17 of the 19 girls on the roster before the semi-finals round and all girls have played at least some — yes, the entire roster — before the semi-final round against Germany.
+Part of this strategy comes from a socialist mindset: everyone is equal, which is a lovely and cute touch, but winning is everything at the Olympics.
+Losing means you can’t go home with gold – so the stakes are high, and it is a risky move on the coach’s part, although the coach probably thinks that it is the right way and only way.

 The US Olympic Girls Soccer team has been knocked out of the Olympic Tournament, and they were the defending gold medal champions from the last Olympic Games.
 The US Soccer coach wouldn’t perhaps consider such a move.
 Does this mean ‘fairness’ in equal play and participation is the best strategy, or is it just a coincidence?
 Could the US beat the Canadian Team?
 Well, they certainly have before.

 Now then, I’ve had some experience with this issue before as a young man in youth soccer, and yes, I was an A-player on this particular Team, being a “Club Soccer” athlete but playing a season of AYSO league soccer.
 Our coach that year ensured every team member played the same amount of time each game regardless of their ability.